 I was curious about her accent, so I asked from what part of England she was from.
 She was 80, and even though she had lived in Canada most of her life, her Cockney accent was still musically evident.
 She spent her childhood in East London, so with a quick bit of math I asked if she was there during World War II.
 Indeed, she recalled having to run home from school to hide in the makeshift bomb-shelter each home was to have prepared.

 Simultaneous and at times overwhelming stresses are routine at “The Alex.”
 So when precious moments like these are afforded, I’ll take an extra breath to enter the museum of memories curated for me.

-This year marks several monumental anniversaries in world history: 106 years since the beginning of The Great War, World War I; 76 years since the invasion of Normandy, June 6, 1944; and 75 years since the war in the Pacific ended.
+This year marks 106 years since the beginning of The Great War, World War I, and 75 years since the end of World War II.
 In these wars, battlefield deaths numbered in the hundreds of thousands, while casualties and deaths among civilians soared into the millions.
 During World War I more than 16 million lives were lost.
 During World War II more than 80 million people were wiped off the face of the earth.

-Sometimes after work, driving home or in the shower, I’ll let my thoughts resonate on these facts.
 I’m thankful that we didn’t have to live in that volatile time of earth’s history.
-I’m thankful to those who fought, sacrificed, and laid down their lives that we may live in peace and freedom today.
+I’m indebted to those who fought, sacrificed, and laid down their lives that we may live in peace and freedom today.